Personal Data

 Email addresses are considered direct identifiers since they often contain names and therefore, clearly specify certain individuals.
 However, even when not containing names, they can act as indirect identifiers by linking to an account or revealing a person’s organization.

 IP addresses can be linked back to specific devices and, through Internet service providers, to individuals.
-The Court of Justice of the EU has ruled that even dynamic IP addresses can constitute personal data when the entity holding them has the legal means to obtain identifying information from the ISP (Breyer v Bundesrepublik Deutschland 2016).
+The Court of Justice of the EU has ruled that even dynamic IP addresses can constitute personal data when the entity holding them has the legal means to obtain identifying information from the Internet service provider (Breyer v Bundesrepublik Deutschland 2016).
 In a research context, they should be treated as direct identifiers.

 2. Which columns contain indirect identifiers?